 It’s important to note that not every keyword shows images in the search results on mobile devices.
 We tracked tons of keywords using BrightLocal and looked at screenshots of how search engine results pages (SERPs) on mobile varied based on what was typed in.
 For example, “car accident attorney sebring” doesn’t show images but yet “car accident attorney sebring fl” does, despite the fact that these two search phrases are extremely similar.

-How to get images in the mobile search results on Google
+Here’s how to get images in mobile search results on Google

 - Make sure the image you use on the page is square.
 If it’s a different ratio, Google will sometimes just crop it and it could make the photo look dumb.
 I often see attorneys showing up with their heads chopped off because of this.